-Breakups are rarely easy.
-But what if moving on after a relationship isn’t as easy for you as it is for others?
+Breakups are rarely easy, but what if moving on after a relationship is even harder for you than others?

 Ending a relationship can be… tough.
-Perhaps you’ve drifted apart and things have ended amicably; maybe communication had broken down, or your emotional connection has faded over time.
+Perhaps you’ve drifted apart and things have ended amicably; maybe communication broke down, or your emotional connection faded over time.
 Infidelity, money troubles, toxic or excessive jealousy, trouble making things work long-distance – there are more reasons than you can count for a relationship to end.
 Yet, for many of us, that doesn’t make the healing process any easier.

-The average American adult will experience three major relationship breakups during their lifetime, taking six months to get over each fully.
+The average adult in the US will experience three major relationship breakups during their lifetime, taking six months to get over each fully, according to a survey by OnePoll.
 Yet, according to research, on average we give ourselves just four days to ‘wallow in sadness’ (or rather, grieve for the relationship we have lost) immediately after it has ended.
-For those ending a more long-term committed relationship like a marriage, studies have estimated it can take up to 18 months to feel ready to move on.
+For those ending a more long-term, committed relationship, like a marriage, studies estimate it can take up to 18 months to feel ready to move on.

 So, why do some of us seem to be more affected than others when it comes to moving on from our relationships?
 And could taking longer to ‘get over’ your ex be a sign of something more serious?